caqlishire/FinalPack-1/README.md

 ### Week 3
 - I created my [first repository](https://github.com/vangx033/hello-world) in Github.
 I learned the three commands to get my github update; git add *, git commit and git push.
 I read chapter 3 and applied on my [week 3 script](https://github.com/vangx033/Chapter3Script).
 I learned how to change directory and send text to a black hole.
 ### Week 4
-- I learned how to download a linux ISO image(I downloaded Ubuntu) and saved it in my USB drive.
+- I learned how to download a Linux ISO image (I downloaded Ubuntu) and saved it in my USB drive.
 Then make the Ubuntu OS bootable from the USB drive.
-I learned a big lession from this week, I accidently install the Ubuntu OS and overridden my Windows OS.
-I have to reformated my machine back to Windows OS.
+I learned a big lession from this week, I accidently installed the Ubuntu OS and overridden my Windows OS.
+I had to re-format my machine back to Windows OS.
 I read chapter 5 and applied to my [week 4 script](https://github.com/vangx033/ch4script).
 ### Week 5
 -
 ### Week 6